| No. 147 (right) is a near match to its next door neighbor. |

 cursory investigation showed that someone had poured about gallon of the fuel

 through a skylight in the extension, then dropped matches into the store.
-The arsonist, whom The New York Times termed
+The New York Times reported that the “incendiary” had managed to do about $10 worth of damage.

-In the first turbulent decades of the 20th century radical
+In the first turbulent decades of the 20th century, radical

 anarchist and socialist groups terrorized America with bombings and

 murders.
-In 1914 The Black Hand, the organization
+In 1914 The Black Hand (the organization

-that had assassinated Franz Ferdinand of Austria that year, was responsible for
+that had assassinated Franz Ferdinand of Austria that year) was responsible for

 repeated bombings, murders and threats in New York City.

-In the meantime the family of William J. Madden was living
+In the meantime, the family of William J. Madden was living

-upstairs at No. 147 Eighth Avenue.
+upstairs at 147 Eighth Avenue.
 With him and his wife were daughters Lucy and Elizabeth.
 Lucy was just 19 years old when she went to Mrs.

 Pulignano’s dressmaking shop on the lower West Side.
-As it turns out, Mrs Pulignano’s son, Amedo,
+As it turned out, Mrs Pulignano’s son, Amedo, who was also 19, happened to be there.

 Amedo Pulignano was a nice-looking Italian boy who aspired

-to become a policeman, like his cousin Ralph Micelli.
+to become a policeman like his cousin Ralph Micelli.
 Micelli’s partner, Detective Joseph Petrosino

 undercover there.
 The dressmaker